 A quick numerical example of this: if you improve your catch technique and remove just 0.2 second from the deadspot in your stroke this will lift your stroke rate by around five strokes per minute.
 A very significant improvement which you'll immediately notice in your speed and efficiency.

 Our full stroke development guide for Overgliders is here.
-It's just US$20 and includes Swim Smooth's process, drills, visualisations and training sessions to remove the glide from your stroke and take your swimming to the next level.
+It's just US$20 and includes Swim Smooth's process, drills, visualisations and training sessions you need to remove the glide from your stroke and take your swimming to the next level.

 Making The Change